eleduck/eleduck-camp/README.md

 - The target is to simulate English working environment as much as possible
 - Feel free to ask questions in Slack channels
 - Please be nice and friendly to each other and try to help each other to have a good learning experience

+## Way of Work

+The training camp will mix with tasks, online lectures and coding practice, etc. The **courses** folder in this repo contains tasks for each week, it is recommended to work on one task per day, but feel free to adjust on your own pace.

+To work on tasks, please **fork** this repository into your own GitHub namespace, and try to answer at least **three** questions for each task in the same file and send a Pull Request, the coach will help to review the solutions, *Note: the solutions will not be merged*

 ## Slack